 This week's survey showed money-market accounts, which are savings accounts that often pay higher rates than conventional savings accounts and come with limited check writing privileges, are paying an average of 0.11 percent interest annually.
 That's unchanged from last week.

-This week the average interest rate on 1-year CDs rose to 0.34 percent, 1 basis point higher than it was last week.
-That's higher than the 52-week average of 0.30 percent.
+The average interest rate on 1-year CDs was unchanged at 0.34 percent this week.
+That's above the 52-week average of 0.31 percent.

-A month ago, the average rate was 0.33 percent.
+A month ago, the average rate was the same as it is now.
 A year ago, the average rate was 0.28 percent.

-Longer maturities followed suit.
-The average rate for a 5-year CD rose 1 basis point to 0.89 percent.
-A month ago, the average 5-year rate was 0.88 percent.
-A year ago, it was 0.83 percent.
-Rates on three-year CDs, which split the difference between 1-year CDs and 5-year CDs, were up, rising 1 basis point to 0.63 percent.
+Longer maturities kept with that trend.
+The average rate for a 5-year CD was unchanged at 0.89 percent.
+A month ago, the average 5-year rate was the same as it is now.
+A year ago, it was 0.84 percent.
+Rates on three-year CDs, which split the difference between 1-year CDs and 5-year CDs, remained the same at 0.62 percent.

-As you can see, going for longer-maturity CDs can increase the interest you earn from your deposits.
-There are trade-offs, however; if you need to access the money before the term is up, you'll likely pay an early-withdrawal penalty, and if rates rise, you'll be locked into that lower rate for a while.
-One way to reduce those risks while still earning a decent return is through CD laddering.
+As you may have noticed, the longer that maturity is on the CD, the better the rate of interest you can expect to earn.
+There's no such thing as a free lunch, however; if you need to access the money before the term is up, you'll likely pay an early-withdrawal penalty, and if rates rise, you'll be locked into that lower rate for a while.
+One way to mitigate those risks while still earning a decent return is through CD laddering.

 Also, don't forget FDIC insurance is a must-have for CDs, money market accounts and other deposit products.
-And if you're tempted by a rate but feel leery about its safety and soundness, Bankrate's free Safe & Sound ratings can help you do some digging into its financial situation.
+And if you find a rate you like at a bank that you've never heard of, Bankrate's free Safe & Sound ratings can help you do some digging into its financial situation.

 Weekly savings and CD rate survey